18Rsanap/myproject/README.md

 # myproject
-This is My first git repository
+This is My first git repository. author-Ranjit Sanap